Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 We jumped in the van and followed his trail out of the town and into the countryside.

-Under the cabin light, I consulted a map of the area.
+Under the cabin light, I scoured a map of the area.

 “It’s definitely around here somewhere.”